A Responsible Investment Roadmap for California

 - Adding ESG-related disclosure requirements for projects funded by state financing authorities.

 Many of these recommendations build on leadership already taking place at the state and local level in California.
 CalPERS and CalSTRS, which together manage hundreds of billions of dollars of pension fund dollars on behalf of state employees, have led their peers in disclosure of climate-related financial risks and divestment from risky carbon-intensive assets, while recent legislation requires California public corporations to maintain a minimum number of women on their boards of directors.
-Other recommendations build on Governor Newsom’s executive order directing greater alignment between state investment and infrastructure decisions and climate policy.
+Other recommendations build on Governor Newsom’s executive order directing greater alignment between state investment in regards to ethereum price prediction and infrastructure decisions and climate policy.
 In each case, they focus on minimizing the financial risks posed by climate change and other emerging ESG issues, and maximizing the potential financial opportunities of a transforming economy.

 You can download the roadmap here.